 Your body, your career, and your life will pay the price if you give in every, or many, times that you are presented with something that provides immediate gratification.
 Paradoxically, one way to manage these temptations is to give yourself permission to enjoy them occasionally, instead of trying to avoid them completely.

 A goal of perfection works against many people.
 On the other hand, intentionally being unhealthy or unproductive every now and then can actually make it easier to be healthy and productive much more often.
-For example, my weekend treat definitely helps me be stricter the rest of the week.
+For example, my weekend treat definitely helps me be stricter with my nutrition the rest of the week.

 Note: The point here is not that you or anyone else needs to eat clean for 95% of the time, too.
 That’s what currently works for my goals and lifestyle.
 You might find that eating an unhealthy treat once a day or some other frequency (instead of once a week) works best for you.